RotherOSS/doc-otobo-installation/content/installation-docker.rst

     OTOBO webserver on internal port 5000.

 Container otobo_daemon_1
     OTOBO daemon.
-A cronjob checks and restarts the daemon in case of failures.
+The OTOBO daemon is started and periodically checked.

 Container otobo_db_1
     Run the database MariaDB on internal port 3306.